 If you’re a high achiever with an A-level grade B in a major language, this four-year course is for you.
 You integrate your undergraduate and postgraduate studies into one course, graduating with an Integrated Masters in Modern Languages in four years, rather than five if the courses are taken separately.

-You specialise in at least two modern languages, studying one to our highest Mastery level.
-Language study is combined from the third year with translation and subtitling skills.
-Your progress will depend on reaching target grades each year with first class work expected.
+You specialise in at least two modern languages, becoming highly proficient in at least one language.
+Language study is combined from the third year with translation skills.
+Your progress will depend on reaching target grades with work expected in the upper 2.1 range.

 In your first and second years, you study practical language modules to develop your language skills.
-French, German, Italian, Portuguese, and Spanish can be studied to Mastery level, with Mandarin Chinese taken as an option.
+French, German, Italian, Portuguese, and Spanish can be studied, reaching Proficiency level in the major language by the end of year 2, with Mandarin Chinese taken as an option.
 These languages are all widely used in the business world and many of our graduates have developed successful global careers with international firms.

 In your final year you return to Essex to study modules in translation and subtitling at postgraduate level.